yxqd/prism/README.md

 # Prism
-Toy project to learn about challenges in image ML pipeline to support both research and scalable production deployment.
+Toy project to learn about challenges in image ML data pipeline to support both research and scalable production deployment.

 **ingest → process → store → train → profile**